An End-to-End Network for Co-Saliency Detection in One Single Image: Introduction

 \section{Introduction}

-In the past two decades, saliency detection \cite{hou2007saliency,goferman2011context,cheng2014global} has attracted wide attention from the vision community.
-However, most existing methods define the problem as cross-image co-saliency detection \cite{fu2013cluster,cao2014self,huang2017color}, which highlights the objects co-occurring in multiple images, e.g., a pair of images or a video sequence~\cite{wei2017group,wang2018video}.
-While cross-image co-saliency detection has been extensively studied, another co-saliency detection problem - within-image co-saliency detection~\cite{Yu2018CoSaliencyDW} - has not been well addressed yet.
+In the past two decades, saliency detection~\cite{hou2007saliency,huang2011salient,goferman2011context,cheng2014global,li2010saliency} has attracted a lot of attention from the visual media community, e.g., image/video content analysis~\cite{huang2011efficient,li2020salient,wang2018video}, background extraction~\cite{zhu2014saliency,liu2014interpolation}, and light-field imaging~\cite{piao2021panet}, etc. Co-saliency is among the various types of saliency that refer to the highlighted saliency shared by multiple similar objects.
+However, most existing methods define co-saliency detection as a problem of cross-image co-saliency detection~\cite{fu2013cluster,cao2014self,huang2017color,cong2017iterative}, which highlights the objects co-occurring in multiple images, e.g., a pair of images or a sequence of video frames~\cite{wei2017group,wang2018video,guo2017video}.
+While cross-image co-saliency detection has received considerable attention, another co-saliency detection problem - within-image co-saliency detection - has not been well addressed yet.

-Within-image co-saliency detection aims at highlighting multiple occurrences of a same object class with similar appearance in a single image.
-For human vision, this is a common visual ability and has been frequently used in our daily life, e.g, spotting the players of the same team in the sports field, counting the beans in the plat, etc. However, for computer vision, it is still a challenge to ask the algorithm itself to find proposal groups which include co-occurring saliency regions in a single image.
-Until now, only a few researches give direct consideration on this problem.
+The within-image co-saliency detection aims at highlighting multiple occurrences of the same object class with a similar appearance in a single image.
+In human vision, this is a common visual ability that has been frequently used in our daily life, such as spotting the same team's players on the sports field, counting the red apples on a tree, identifying the sunflowers in the farmland~\cite{zou2017local}, spotting texts in nature scenes~\cite{bai2016,bai2018,bai2019}, etc. However, in computer vision, asking the algorithm itself to find proposal groups that include co-occurring saliency regions in a single image remains a challenge.
+Until now, only a few researchers have given this problem a serious and direct consideration~\cite{Yu2018CoSaliencyDW}.